 Career management is a lifelong task.
 It is an active process in which you will track your goals and then correct them as you accumulate knowledge and work.
-The career planning you do is an investment in your own wellbeing.
 The more you check in on your career and plan future goals, the more you will come to enjoy your work.

 - Maintain and update your resume or CV every six months.
 You will be amazed at what can change and at what you have accomplished.